auperatech/VMSS2.0/docs/node_guide.md

 **[Node Options](avap_doc.md#framesaveroptions)**

-**Basic Node IO:** This node has one input stream, which takes `ImagePacket` objects.
-This node has no output streams, rather the files are saved to the path specified in `node_options->directory`.
+**Basic Node IO:**

+This node has one input stream:
+- The input stream takes `ImagePacket` objects

+**Specifying the Output:** This node has no output streams, rather the files are saved to the path specified in `node_options->directory`.

 ## landmark_predictor